lordemmag-devops/my-docker-app/README.md

 # Multi-Service Docker Application

-This project demonstrates a multi-service application built with Docker, showcasing advanced Docker features like multi-stage builds, custom base images, Docker Compose, secrets, volumes, networks, health checks, and logging.
-The application simulates a real-world scenario with interconnected services, optimized for performance and scalability.
+This project demonstrates a multi-service application built with Docker, showcasing advanced features like multi-stage builds, Docker Compose, and an automated blue-green deployment pipeline using GitHub Actions.
+The application simulates a real-world scenario with interconnected services, optimized for performance, reliability, and zero-downtime deployments.

 ## Project Overview

 The application consists of five services:
 - **Web Application**: A React-based frontend served via Nginx.
 - **API Service**: A Node.js Express backend handling API requests.
-- **Database**: A MongoDB instance for persistent data storage.
+- **Database**: A MongoDB instance for persistent data storage (not included in the blue-green setup for simplicity, but would use a shared, managed database in production).
 - **Cache**: A Redis instance for performance optimization.
-- **Reverse Proxy**: An Nginx server to route incoming requests to the appropriate service.
+- **Reverse Proxy**: An Nginx server that routes incoming requests to the active "blue" or "green" environment.

 ## Features